 On the Agenda

-The next meeting of the Newport Beach City Council will be on Tuesday, April 29.
-A study session will begin at 4 p.m., followed by the regular meeting at 4:30 p.m.
+The next meeting of the Newport Beach City Council will be on Tuesday, September 9 at 4 p.m.
 The full agenda is available here.

 Agenda items include: